Skip to Main Content

 Congressional Materials

-Representatives of the Biden administration and the executive branch may appear before Congressional committees to provide information on administration policies, initiatives, etc. or to respond to oversight requests; for example, Secretary Blinken appearing before the House Foreign Affairs Committee on March 10, 2021 to speak on the Biden's administration's priorities for U.S. foreign policy (video available on committee site).
+Representatives of the Trump administration and the executive branch may appear before Congressional committees to provide information on administration policies, initiatives, etc. or to respond to oversight requests.
+Search by day/year.
+For example, the House Ways and Means Committee meeting to discuss the Need to Make Permanent the Trump Tax Cuts for Working Families.

 News Sources